AdobeDocs/experience-platform.en/help/edge/fundamentals/top-bottom-page-events.md

 >[!TAB Manually rendered propositions]

-The code sample below exemplifies a bottom of page event configuration which renders personalization events defined manually in the configuration.
+The code sample below exemplifies a bottom of page event configuration which sends display notifications for propositions which were manually rendered on the page (i.e. for custom decision scopes or surfaces).

 >[!NOTE]
 >